flenniken/statictea/docs/runFunction.md

 the end position.
 For example, [3, 7) includes 3, 4, 5, 6.
 The
 end minus the start is equal to the length of the substring.

+The index values are by unicode characters not bytes.

 ~~~
 substr(str: string, start: int, optional end: int) string
 ~~~~